-Hiking the German Green Belt (“Grünes Band”).
-1300 kilometers along the former border that separated East and West German.
-Thorsten Hoyer did it in one go.
-And shares his hiking story through German history within five chapters.
-Here’s part 1.
+Hiking the German Green Belt (‘Grünes Band’).
+The former border that separated East and West Germany is nearly 1,400 kilometres long.
+Thorsten Hoyer did it in one go in 24 days.
+And shares his hike through German history in five chapters.

 The sun shines down from a blue, cloudless sky, as I pass by the ruins of Hasenreuth.
 It’s the first in a series of villages whose residents were evicted and whose houses were demolished because they were too close to the border.
 At some stage, I notice the slabs underfoot that run parallel to the border fence for endless kilometres through Germany.
 30 years later, I’m hiking on the same concrete that border troops used to patrol in their Trabant cars.